 With FINCA’s Village Bank loans, Anarda Nunez is able to provide for her family and tend to her farm in Honduras.

 Facts about Honduras

-4Adult population lacking account at formal financial institution.
+4Adult population lacking account at a formal financial institution